oceanprotocol/predict-eth-data-sources/README.md

 ### Endpoints & Usage

+The API can be accessed at https://predict-eth-data.oceanprotocol.com.
 The following endpoints are created in the API:

 * `/ccxt/price-history/ohlcv` --> Retrieves only OHLCV data
 * `/transpose/exchange-liquidity/uniswap` --> Retrieves only liquidity data